The Sovereign Client: Why Our Browser Does the Heavy Lifting

 2. XChaCha20-Poly1305: Implementation Safety

 While AES-GCM is the standard, it is notoriously "brittle."
-If a nonce is ever reused or a counter overflows, the security of the entire stream can collapse.
+If a nonce is ever reused, the security of the entire stream can collapse.
 We opted for XChaCha20-Poly1305 because it features a 192-bit nonce.
-This makes nonce-collision practically impossible even when generating them randomly—a critical safety net when the encryption is happening across thousands of different user browsers simultaneously.
+This makes nonce-collision practically impossible even when generating them randomly—a critical safety net when encryption happens across thousands of different user browsers simultaneously.

-Native browser implementations can occasionally vary in subtle ways or lack support for specific curves.
+Native browser implementations can occasionally vary or lack support for specific curves.
 By shipping libsodium-wrappers as a WASM binary, we ensure that the exact same audited, constant-time code runs on Chrome, Safari, Firefox, and mobile engines.
-Bit-for-bit consistency is non-negotiable when a user's life's work is locked behind those bits.
+Bit-for-bit consistency is non-negotiable when sensitive data is locked behind those bits.

 The Result: Privacy by Mathematical Necessity

 By moving the "Intelligence" of the app to the client, we’ve removed ourselves as a target.
-If an attacker breaches our Postgres instance on Lovable Cloud, they don't find a treasure trove of credentials.
+If an attacker breaches our database, they don't find a treasure trove of credentials.
 They find a desert of high-entropy noise.

 We’ve built a system where we don't have to ask for your trust, because we’ve made it physically impossible to betray it.
-This is how we believe all sensitive SaaS should be built in 2026: The server stores the lock, but only the user ever holds the key.
+This is how sensitive SaaS should be built in 2026: The server stores the lock, but only the user ever holds the key.